nicholas-miklaucic/scarlet/README.md

  * If you make performance improvements to code that already works
  * If you add new functionality, you should have test cases that thoroughly test that functionality.

+## General Philosophy
+To look at the general philosophy and API design of Scarlet, please look at `api.md`.